TnTech-ECE/F25_Team8_DARPAChallengeTriageDrone/Reports/Detailed Design/Drone to PC Link Subsystem.md

 `R_audio_raw = 48,000 × 16 = 768,000 bit/s = 0.768 Mbit/s`

-With a typical audio codec such as Opus you can compress significantly.
+With a typical audio codec such as Opus, this can be compressed significantly.
 To be conservative, assume:

 `R_audio ≈ 0.1 Mbit/s`